 Credit cards can be a great tool in your financial life, but you need to read and understand the directions first before you start using them.
 So often I hear about how someone was advised to get a credit card to start building their credit history, but then realized too late they didn’t know how to manage it properly, and the misuse ends up hurting their credit score as a result.

 To make the best use of your credit card(s) and avoid costly mistakes, take the time to review your monthly statement and understand what everything means.
 There is more to your statement than just the balance, minimum payment and the due date (although these are very important details).
 Have you recently read and reviewed your monthly credit card statement?
 Or do you regularly check your balance online and make the requested payment?
-The following will help you better understand your credit card and how to use it properly.
+The following will help you better understand how credit cards work and how to use them properly.

 Your monthly credit card statement will show you the annual (and possibly the daily) interest rate for your purchases, as well as cash advances.
 It's not unusual for the interest rate to be higher for cash advances than purchases (my statements show a 3 percent difference).
 If you find yourself carrying a balance month to month, the lower the interest rate is, the less you will have to repay.
 You can check with your credit card provider to see if you qualify for a lower interest rate credit card.